SydneyHero

 The machine minimizes the shock an organ experiences being moved from one body to another and can double or triple the duration of the organ's viability.
 This was especially important for her new liver, in case there were any challenges with the heart transplant.

-"Everyone at Children's Health wants to take on the greatest challenges in transplant medicine.
+“Everyone at Children’s Health wants to take on the greatest challenges in transplant medicine.
 Sydney’s success will be studied by physicians around the world.
-With NMP, we have the opportunity to qualify more organs and take on more complex cases.
-That means a lot as a physician, but it means even more to the families whose kids are very sick," Dr. Davies said.
+With this new pump, we have the opportunity to qualify more organs and take on more complex cases.
+That means a lot as a physician, but it means even more to the families whose kids are very sick,” Dr. Davies said.

 Meet more Children's Health patients